3dem/relion-documents/source/SPA_tutorial/Autopicking.rst

      (The score ranges from 0 for absolute rubbish class average images to 1 for gorgeous ones.)

+:Python executable: python

+     (This version of python should include torch and numpy.
+We have found that the one from topaz (which is also used for auto-picking) works well.
+At the LMB, it is here: /public/EM/anaconda3/envs/topaz/bin/python)

 :Re-center the class averages?: No

      (This option allows automated centering of the 2D class averages, but we already did that during 2D class averaging.